ONSdigital/python_rap_demo/tests/README.md

 ## What are Unit Tests?
 Unit tests are small, automated tests that check individual pieces of code (functions, classes, modules) to ensure they work as expected.
+For examples of written tests, look through the scripts in the `tests` folder of the pipeline.
+More information on unit tests can be found in the QA for RAP learning resource [add link].

 ## Why Unit Tests Matter in RAP
 - **Reproducibility:** Tests ensure code produces the same results every time.